Nostos: The Return: Nature

 Nostos: The Return puts a significant focus on the movements and visual appearances of nature, which makes the human hero of the story relatively anonymous.
 The main character appears as a generic human who makes an emotional discovery of the natural world.
 The motif of homecoming co-exists with a theme of man's union with nature; the main character's journey and the presence of the sea, earth, flowers, and the moon suggest a desire for a primitive harmony in which humans and nature are one.
 Piavoli has said his approach to nature is inspired by the poetry of Giacomo Leopardi, who he said portrayed nature with literary equivalents of cinematic close-ups, wide shots, and sound.
 According to Piavoli, Leopardi used the interplay of these techniques to create a sense of the eternal.
 Piavoli has highlighted the film's love scenes, in which the portrayal of human love among the images and sounds of nature was inspired by Leopardi.

 Lapeña Marchena writes that Piavoli's ambition may have been to go to the source of the Odysseus myth, located in the nature of the pre-Homeric Mediterranean world, which may explain why no gods appear as on-screen characters.
 The gods, who in Homer's poem rule over men, animals, and plants, may be seen as manifest in nature.
 According to the film historian Gian Piero Brunetta, Piavoli seems to search for the roots of Mediterranean mythology and thereby the origin of Western civilization.
-Brunetta also writes Piavoli, from his earliest films, has taken an interest in the pre-Socratic roots of Western thought, Darwinism, and the ability to evoke a deep sense of meaning through the portrayal of nature.
+Brunetta also writes that Piavoli, from his earliest films, has taken an interest in the pre-Socratic roots of Western thought, Darwinism, and the ability to evoke a deep sense of meaning through the portrayal of nature.